 When you delay resolution of a lead guitar lick, you build more tension.
 And this forces your listeners to pay attention to your guitar solo.

-Here is a simple example of using delayed resolution with backslides in your lead guitar playing:
+Here is a simple example of using delayed resolution with backslides in your lead guitar solo playing:

 Play any guitar solo note you want to ornament with backslides.
 (For example: fret 7 on the G string.)